It’s easy to travel to our North Sydney Campus. There are many trains, buses, cycling and walking routes passing close by.

 The vehicle keys can be collected from the Campus Concierge at 8-20 Napier Street on the ground floor of Tenison Woods House.

 When hiring a car you must complete an Odometer reading at the start and finish of a trip and enter the hirer’s name, department and signature in vehicle logbook.
-This is to be returned complete to Campus Concierge at the end of each trip.
+This is to be returned completed to Campus Concierge at the end of each trip.

 The vehicle should also be returned with a minimum of a quarter of a tank of fuel.
 Fuel and oil can be purchased with the Fleet Card which is provided with the logbook.